-“Power Trip: the Story of Energy” is a top 10 rated streaming show on PBS, and Neilson ratings confirmed hit show broadcasting nationally and watched by millions.
-Power Trip is a 12-part, 12-hour-long documentary series directed by Mat Hames, based on Michael E. Webber's book.
+“Power Trip: the Story of Energy” is a top 10 rated streaming show on the Prime Channel ‘PBS Documentaries’.
+The 12-part, 12-hour-long doc series directed by Mat Hames is based on Michael E. Webber's book ( New York Times Review).
+Funded by the Sloan Foundation, Rockefeller Foundation, the Bollinger Family, the Pritzker Innovation Fund, University of Texas at Austin and more.
 Season One explores energy in WATER, FOOD, CITIES, TRANSPORTATION, WEALTH and WAR.
 Season Two reveals energy as the underlying force that carries us to SPACE, causes large-scale DISASTERS, transforms WORK, CULTURE, and ENTERTAINMENT, and drives GLOBALIZATION.
+Telly Award winner.
+Here is how you can watch:

 Stream "Power Trip: The Story of Energy - A Documentary Series”, now available: